Mental Health Support

 Yes, services are available in French and English.

-I integrate attachment-based, narrative, and cognitive-behavioural interventions to support my clients.
+I integrate attachment-based, and cognitive-behavioural interventions, and narrative to support my clients.

 Yes, I am a certified facilitator of the Circle of Security Parenting Program, is trained in the assessment of parent-child Emotional Availability (EA), and certified in the treatment of perinatal disorders and birth trauma, as well as the assessment of Reflective Functioning (RF) with the Adult Attachment Interview (AAI).